phuntime/phuntime/docs/runtime-types/fpm.md

 for HTTP Requests handling.

 `phuntime-fpm` runtime assumes, that the file passed in `handler` config key is the front controller of your application, and it would be sent to fpm as script that have to be executed.
-There is also a way to override this value by using phuntime configuration file - see docs/configuration-file.md for details.

 ## Caveats && things you potentially find useful